rrobinlee/CA-county-geospatial-analysis/README.md

 ```
 </details>

-Because Moran's $\mathcal{I}$ statistic (`-0.03992056`) is negative and close to 0, I am confident there is no spatial autocorrelation; in other words, similar values are spread apart between counties.
+Because Moran's $\mathcal{I}$ statistic (`-0.03992056`) is negative and close to 0, there is no spatial autocorrelation; in other words, similar values are spread apart between counties.

 **2. Expected Moran's I Statistic**